pernebay-arailym/Project_2_Excel_SalesDashboard/README.md

 # Sales Analysis Dashboard
-In this video I set up a dashboard in Microsoft Excel from scratch.
+In this project I set up a dashboard in Microsoft Excel from scratch.
 Some key concepts I learned are:

 - Pivot tables / slicers
 - Data Analysis